Medical and Dental Insurance for Orthodontics

 How can we help patients with their orthodontic financial agreement?

+We understand that things happen, jobs change, and life events happen.
+If there are times when you need to skip a month’s payment, we can be flexible.
 If you need to change your payment plan because it just isn’t working out for you, we’re happy to discuss it.
 We tend to be able to be pretty flexible if we see that payments are coming in on time and regularly.

 What about FSA/HSA plans?